Pentagon identifies six airmen killed in plane crash in Iraq

 Simmons played football and graduated from the Eastmoor Academy High School in 2015 and then worked in security prior to becoming a military boom operator, the WBNS report said.

-His parents remembered the exact time uniformed officers came to their door to inform them their son died, his mother Cheryl Simmons told WBNS through tears.
+His parents remembered the exact time uniformed officers came to their door to inform them their son had died, his mother, Cheryl Simmons, told WBNS through tears.

 Tyler was their only child, and his mother had once hoped he would choose a different path than the military, according to WBNS.